-Looking around ourselves on Earth or in the sky, we find that matter is not evenly distributed.
+uted.
 Matter tends to be near other matter: it is lumped together in aggregates.
 Figure 195 shows a typical example.
-Some major examples of aggregates are listed in Figure 196 and Ref.
-203 Table 33.
+Some major examples of aggregates are listed in Figure 196 and Table 33.
 All aggregates have mass and size.
 In the mass-size diagram of Figure 196, both scales are logarithmic.
-We note three straight lines: a line $m \sim l$ extending from the Planck mass^{} upwards, via black holes, to the universe itself; a line $m \sim 1/l$ extending from the Planck mass downwards, to the lightest possible aggregate; and the usual matter line with $m \sim l^3$, extending from atoms upwards, via everyday objects, the Earth to the Sun.
+We note three straight lines: a line $m \sim l$ extending from the Planck mass4 upwards, via black holes, to the universe itself; a line $m \sim 1/l$ extending from the Planck mass downwards, to the lightest possible aggregate; and the usual matter line with $m \sim l^3$, extending from atoms upwards, via everyday objects, the Earth to the Sun.
 The first of the lines, the black hole limit, is explained by general relativity; the last two, the aggregate limit and the common matter line, by quantum theory.